vonvoo/docs/docs/source/bring it all together.rst

       - Move through them, one by one, until the note is no longer needed.

-         - Delete or destroy the note.
+         - Permanently delete or destroy the note.

    4. Account Category Continued